“How old are you?” asked the voice on the other end of the phone.

 Ageism is a thing

 I believe the bottom line to my story is that someone made an assumption that because computer technology is something a younger generation is weaned on, that you must be in a senior demographic if you encounter issues and experience difficulty.
 You must be slow.
 You must be unteachable.
+You must be dense.
 We’re okay taking your money but you’re on your addled own if you get stuck.
 I’m still smarting from this exchange and wondering how prevalent age discrimination is within our society – in spite of anti-discrimination laws.

 No one wants to be seen as irrelevant

 Older people have made their contribution: they’ve worked most of their lives, paid their taxes, raised their children, volunteered, written letters to the editor, engaged in society and most are still contributing.
 Many have served their country.
 Plus 1 in 5 seniors over the age of 65 still works.

 Nevertheless, 80/50/30 is a known formula in corporate Human Resources departments.
 Translated it means if you are an employee over the age of 50, making $80K or more per year and have been contributing to said company for 30+ years, you’re expendable and probably won’t survive the next round of cuts.